Navigating the West Village of our lives.

 Addresses are expressed in co-ordinates: “I’ll meet you at the restaurant, it’s on West 20th between 5th and 6th.”
 The street comes first.
 This gives an indication of where the location is along the length of the island.
 Uptown, Downtown or somewhere in between.
 The avenue comes next.
 An indication of how far East or West, with 5th Avenue dividing the two.

 In fact, co-ordinates are so much part of the navigational vernacular that there is zero tolerance for street addresses.
 Ever.
 I hailed a cab after an X-ray revealed a broken foot.
-Clinging precariously to my newly-acquired crutches, and too flustered to plot the exact location, I handed the driver a business card with the doctor’s address.
+Clinging precariously to my newly-acquired crutches, and too flustered to plot the exact location, I handed the driver the business card with the doctor’s address.
 He took one look at it and barked, “A street address means nothing in New York – I can’t work with this!”

 I mean, he does have a point.
 Co-ordinates make it easy even for newcomers to get around the city.
 Once you’ve emerged from the subway and worked out which corner you’re on – by deciphering your Uptown from your Downtown, and your East from your West – finding your destination becomes a fairly self-explanatory exercise.